vnc

 - the operator owns VNC setup and credentials;

-- the host may be your local LAN, Tailscale, or another durable machine;
+- the host may be your LAN, Tailscale, or another durable machine;

 - opening VNC can show that host's OS login prompt.

---open refuses host-managed static VNC unless you pass --host-managed.
-That guard prevents a local Mac or durable Windows host prompt from being mistaken for a Crabbox-created cloud box.
+--open refuses host-managed static VNC unless you also pass --host-managed.
+That guard prevents a local Mac or durable Windows host prompt from being mistaken for a Crabbox-created cloud box:

-crabbox vnc --provider ssh --target macos --static-host mac-studio.local --host-managed --open
+crabbox vnc --provider ssh --target macos --static-host mac-studio.example.com --host-managed --open

 Only use --host-managed when you intentionally want to open the existing host's VNC or Screen Sharing prompt.